surajp/fzf-sfdx/README.md

 #### Usage
 - Type `Ctrl-l` on a new line to bring up the list of commands to fuzzy search through.
 The preview window shows up to the right with the command description and examples.
-Use `Ctrl-k` and `Ctrl-J` to move up and down through the list of commands.
+Use arrow keys or `Ctrl-k` and `Ctrl-J` to move up and down through the list of commands.
 Use `Alt-K` and `Alt-J` to move the preview window up and down, which can be useful for commands with long previews.
 Hit `Enter` to select a command and print it out onto the terminal.
 - Once a command is selected, or if you have typed an `sfdx` command in manually (without fzf), hitting `Ctrl-l` again will bring up the list of flags associated with the command.
 As you scroll through the list of flags, the preview window will show a description of the flag and some of its properties.
 Hit `Enter` to select the flag and print it out onto the terminal.